Dynamic Object Masks as Goal Representations for Visual Goal-Conditioned Reinforcement Learning: Introduction

-We demonstrate that pretrained object detection models such as Detic \cite{detic_zhou2022detecting} and Grounding DINO \cite{GroundingDINO} can be used for mask generation in real-world tasks.
+We demonstrate that pretrained object detection models such as Detic \citep{detic_zhou2022detecting} and Grounding DINO \citep{GroundingDINO} can be used for mask generation in real-world tasks.
 We show the feasibility of using these pretrained models on two real-world applications: a) UR10e arm-based sim-to-real transfer, and b) learning from scratch using the Franka Panda arm.
 For the sim-to-real setup, we additionally use a novel image interpolation technique in training to mitigate visual domain shift during real-world policy transfer.

-Our main contributions include: (1) the introduction of object masking as a goal representation strategy in vision-based GCRL; (2) an effective mask-based reward signal that minimizes the need for privileged information; (3) performing visual pick-up utilizing region-of-interest-based masks; (4) demonstrating the effectiveness of the proposed method in a sim-to-real and a real-world learning from scratch tasks.
+Our main contributions include: (1) the introduction of object masking as a goal representation strategy in vision-based GCRL; (2) an effective mask-based reward signal that minimizes the need for privileged information; (3) performing visual pick-up utilizing region-of-interest-based masks; (4) demonstrating the effectiveness of the proposed method in sim-to-real and real-world learning from scratch tasks.

-\section{RELATED WORK}
+\section{Related Work}